EILY DEAR [DANNY BOY] - guitar chords and comments

 Frederic(k) Edward Weatherly, KC (1848 – 1929) was a lawyer (in fact he didn't start this career until approaching forty) with a stong passion for verses and rhymes.
 And he was prolyfic: he wrote more than 3000 poems; half of them became song lyrics.
 One of these became a song which melody most everybody in all parts of the world have heard; recorded so many times that a normal database will crash trying to store it.
 The story about it is a long and winding road; I cut it short:

 In 1910 he wrote a poem without any idea of a melody.
 Two years later his sister-in-law Margaret heard a tune in the USA, caught it and sent a copy of the notes to Weatherly.
 He liked it, plowed through his pile of poems, found one special and rewrote it a little bit.
-The tune was Londonderry Air and the poem was Danny Boy.
+The tune was later recognized as Londonderry Air and the poem he picked up was Danny Boy.

 Londonderry Air is an irish folk tune coming out of nowhere, and the name was given by coincidence.
 The air may be traced back to Aislean an Oigfear {The Young Man’s Dream} from the 17th century, but nobody knows who's behind this one, either.